w3f/polkadot-wiki/docs/learn/learn-proxies.md

 - Identity Judgement
 - Auction

-When a proxy account makes a transaction, Polkadot filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
+When a proxy account makes a transaction,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
 For example, staking proxies have permission to do only staking-related transactions.

 ### Any Proxy